Good 240mm AIO?

-XPG has marked their entry in the coolers market with their liquid coolers named Levante.
+XPG has marked its entry into the coolers market with its liquid coolers named Levante.
 These coolers are available in two sizes; 120mm and 240mm.
 We took a spin on their Levante 240 CPU liquid cooler.
-The cooler is compatible with Intel LGA1200/1366/115x/20xx sockets and AMD AM4 socket.
+The cooler is compatible with Intel LGA1200/1366/115x/20xx sockets and the AMD AM4 socket.
 This is an Asetek design.
 The cooling capacity is not mentioned by the manufacturer.

-The installation was a walk in the park as has always been the case for the Asetek design.
+The installation was a walk in the park, as has always been the case for the Asetek design.
 One thing that this cooler lacks is the provision of a dedicated lighting controller.
-The way they have implemented the lighting cables on the fans and the water block, the user must have a 5V digital lighting header on the motherboard otherwise there is no way out.
-In such steep pricing of Rs.
-26,999/- I was hoping for the dedicated controller at-least.
+The way they have implemented the lighting cables on the fans and the water block, the user must have a 5V digital lighting header on the motherboard; otherwise, there is no way out.
+With such steep pricing, I was hoping for the dedicated controller, at least.

-We have tested the cooler on Intel LGA-2011(3) socket using Intel i7 6850k on Asus Rampage V Edition 10.
-The cooler has performed well if not the best and is sitting next to the ASUS RYUO 240 which is also an Asetek design.
+We have tested the cooler on the Intel LGA-2011(3) socket using Intel i7 6850k on Asus Rampage V Edition 10.
+The cooler has performed well, if not the best, and is sitting next to the ASUS RYUO 240, which is also an Asetek design.
 Nevertheless, it will handle the cooling task at hand.
 The XPG is offering 2 years warranty on their Levante coolers.
 The bundled fans can up the game for the XPG if their air pressure rating is improved.

 We are thankful to XPG for giving us the opportunity to review their Levante 240 CPU Liquid Cooler.